Blog

 birds' eye view of river tributaries

 Have you ever wanted to learn a new language?
 Become an expert in a new professional skill?
 Well, there’s a way to “rewire” your brain to better prepare you to learn new things and increase your productivity.
 Increasing neuroplasticity is essential to maintaining a healthy brain and improving cognitive function.
 Neuroplasticity refers to the brain's ability to change and adapt to new experiences (ie. learning).
-It is a crucial aspect of brain development and growth over our entire lives, and research has shown that neuroplasticity can be increased through various exercises and methods [1].
+It is a crucial aspect of human brain development and growth over our entire lives, and research has shown that neuroplasticity can be increased through various exercises and methods [1].

 At Apollo Neuro, we pioneer discoveries in neuroscience to make products that improve mental health and wellbeing.
 We build tools to support your personal growth to be the best version of yourself so you can unlock your potential, improve your memory, and feel really, really good.
 Before we explore how to increase neuroplasticity, let’s get into what’s going on in your brain.